 A failure by a counterparty, which includes customers, suppliers, financial institutions and other third parties with which we conduct business, to fulfill its contractual obligations may result in a financial loss to us, and may adversely affect our reputation.
 We provide payment terms to most of our customers generally ranging from 30 days to 90 days (although from time to time we provide significantly shorter payment terms).
 Our accounts receivable balance at December 31, 2015 was \$681.0 million, with two customers individually representing more than 10% of our total accounts receivable.
-If any of our customers have insufficient liquidity, we could encounter significant delays or defaults in payments owed to us by such customers, or we may extend our payment terms, which could adversely impact our financial condition and operating results.
+If any of our customers, or we may extend our payment terms, which could adversely impact our financial condition and operating results.
 Any extensions or delays in payments owed to us could adversely impact our short-term cash flows.
 We also may not be able to recover all of the amounts owed to us by a customer, including amounts to cover unused inventory or capital investments we acquired to support that customer's business.
 During 2015, we entered into an agreement with the Solar Supplier, which included a commitment by us to provide it with specified cash advances.
 We advanced \$29.5 million during 2015 to the Solar Supplier, which it used to help finance the expansion of its manufacturing operations into Malaysia.
 Our solar business is dependent on the Solar Supplier to provide the majority of our solar cell requirements.
 Such advances are scheduled to be repaid through quarterly installments, which commenced in the fourth quarter of 2015 and are to continue through the end of 2017.
 If a key supplier experiences financial difficulties, this may affect its ability to supply us with materials or components (and in addition, in the case of the Solar Supplier, to repay the cash advances), which could halt or delay the production of a customer's product, and have a material adverse impact on our operations, financial results and customer relationships.